 Ice cream season!

 It all started in 5th century BC, when Hippocrates used to prescribe the special medicine – snow mixed with honey and fruit – to his patients, “As it livens the life-juices and increases the well-being.”
-A little bit later in 4th century BC, a mixture of rose water and vermicelli flavoured with saffron and fruits was very popular amongst royalties in Persia and the Chinese experimented with a frozen mixture of rice and milk around 200 BC.
+A little bit later in 4th century BC, a mixture of rose water and vermicelli flavoured with saffron and fruits was very popular amongst royalty in Persia and the Chinese experimented with a frozen mixture of rice and milk around 200 BC.
 Fruit sorbets were extremely popular in the 16th century in India, France and Italy.
 At the beginning it was only the rich and privileged who could afford to taste this melting miracle.
-However, by nineteenth century – thank you Carl von Linde, inventor of the deep freezer – it became popular, inexpensive and accessible also for ordinary people and from there it has spread and travelled basically around the whole world.
+However, by the nineteenth century – thank you Carl von Linde, inventor of the deep freezer – it became popular, inexpensive and accessible also for ordinary people and from there it has spread and travelled around the whole world.

 So what does attract us to ice cream so much?
 Sweet?
 Cold?
 Melting texture?
 We all love to combine it with desserts, but sometimes it can be absolutely perfect on its own.
-During my trip in South Korea last year I tasted the most extraordinary one and I must say I absolutely loved it!
+During my trip to South Korea last year I tasted the most extraordinary one and I must say I absolutely loved it!
 Matcha ice cream (which is basically green tea ice cream) totally got me with its subtle bitterness and light sweetness with the full flavour of green tea.

 I even tried it at home from a very simple recipe and results were just perfect!
 I would like to share this adventurous version of ice cream with you all – please DO try it at home.
 All you need is:

 - 240 ml whole milk

 - Whisk together milk, whipping cream, sugar and a pinch of salt.